isottipietro/label-printer/README.md

 # label-printer
-Simple tool to generate and print standardized syringe pump labels First beta with simple single label to be manually filled in.
+A very simple and easy webapp to generate and print standardized syringe pump labels This is the first beta with simple single label to be manually filled in.

-# todo
+# Roadmap
-- etichetta potassio?
-- etichetta Paziente
+- about page w/ instructions
+- Patient label template
+- settings field to enable/disable debugging, logging...
+- diluent slider whit fixed values (10-20-30-40-50-100-250-500-580)

-- db
+- printer.php redesign
-- grafica
+- patient database

 # known issues
 - concentration calc float too many digits